Competence-Based Analysis of Language Models: Experiments

-We implement GBIs against \cls using two gradient attack strategies, FGSM \cite{fgsm} and PGD \cite{pgdattack}.
-We bound the magnitude of each intervention as follows: where $h$ is the input to \cls and $h^{\prime}$ is the intervened representation following a GBI,
+\paragraph{Interventions} We implement GBIs against \cls using two gradient attack strategies, FGSM \cite{fgsm} and PGD \cite{pgdattack}.
+We bound the magnitude of each intervention as follows: where $h$ is the input to \cls and $h^{\prime}$ is the intervened representation following a GBI, $||h - h^{\prime}||_\infty \leq \epsilon$.
 For all experiments reported in our main paper, we use FGSM with $\epsilon = 0.1$.
 (See \cref{apx:gbi} for more details and PGD results.)